Benito van de Pas

-Benito van de Pas (born 18 January 1993) is a Dutch professional darts player.
+Benito van de Pas (born 18 January 1993) is a former Dutch professional darts player who formerly competed in Professional Darts Corporation (PDC) events.
+Van de Pas obtained a PDC Tour Card in 2014 and won three ranking Players Championship events on the 2016 PDC Pro Tour.
+He is a three-time quarter-finalist in PDC major events, reaching the last eight at the 2015 Players Championship Finals and the World Grand Prix in 2016 and 2017.
+However, his form declined and he lost his Tour Card at the end of 2020.

 Career

 BDO

-Van de Pas reached the semi-finals of the 2011 PDC Under-21 World Championship, losing 1-4 to Michael van Gerwen.
+Van de Pas reached the semi-finals of the 2011 PDC Under-21 World Championship, before losing to Michael van Gerwen 4–1.

 Van de Pas won the 2011 German Open.
-This result helped him to qualify for the 2012 BDO World Darts Championship as the 14th seed.
-He lost 2-3 in the first round against Alan Norris.
-He also qualified for the Lakeside in 2013 and 2014, losing in the first round again on both occasions.
+This result helped him to qualify for the 2012 BDO World Darts Championship as the fourteenth seed.
+He lost in the first round against Alan Norris 3–2.
+He also qualified for the Lakeside in 2013 and 2014, but lost in the first round again on both occasions.

 PDC

 In January 2014, van de Pas entered the PDC Q School, earning a tour card on Day 1 with a 5–4 win over fellow BDO player and compatriot Joey ten Berge in the final round.
 His first PDC major was the UK Open and he beat Doug Thompson and Davy Dodds both by 5–3 scorelines, before losing 9–3 to Paul Hogan in the third round.
 Van de Pas reached the last 16 of a PDC event for the first time in May at the eighth Players Championship, but was defeated 6–1 by Simon Whitlock.
 He won through to the semi-finals in the next event by seeing off the likes of Kevin Painter, Michael Smith and Mervyn King, but then let a 5–2 lead over Justin Pipe turn into a 6–5 defeat.
 At the Gibraltar Darts Trophy, van de Pas averaged 104.86 in whitewashing Antonio Alcinas 6–0 in the first round and produced another stunning performance to beat world number one Michael van Gerwen 6–5, opening the game with a 10 darter and finishing it with an average of 106.72.
 In the third round he missed three match darts at double top in the deciding leg against James Wade to be beaten 6–5.

 A third quarter-final appearance of the year came at the 14th Players Championship where he lost 6–4 to Michael Smith, but his performances on the Pro Tour throughout the season earned van de Pas a debut in the European Championship and a first round meeting with Peter Wright.
 Van de Pas trailed 3–0 before fighting back to send the match into a deciding leg during which he missed one dart to progress and was beaten 6–5.
 Van de Pas was the 29th seed for the Players Championship Finals and he lost to Wright once again in the first round of a PDC major, this time 6–2.